AERIAL FIREFIGHTING INNOVATION

 Money, money, money, must be funny, in a rich man world!

-It all becomes funny and paradoxical when some civilian firefighting pilots fly in red zones where we get shot.
+It becomes paradoxical when some civilian firefighting pilots fly in red zones where we get shot.
 Yes, it sounds weird, but we use an armor system halfway the homemade-improvised and the professional.
 1.5 inches Kevlar plates to protect ourselves from bullets; on the back of the seat, on the floor, on the cockpit sides, doors, and windows, up to a third of its surface.

 We have also created firebombing procedures more similar to air-ground attacks (varying entrance, departure patterns, and heights) than to the standard aerial firefighting procedures in the rest of the world.
 Apart from fighting the fire, we need to keep an eye on an extra enemy, and hills and valleys are not just relevant to aircraft performance, but they could also represent a good shooting point.